zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab6-mysql-to-kafka/ggbd-workshop-lab6-mysql-to-kafka.md

 ![](./images/e14.png)

 17. Now go back to the session running ‘consumetopic gg2kafka_json.emp’, you should see the new messages written to the emp topics.
-Scroll up to see "op_type":"U" or "D".
+Scroll up to see "op-type" "U" or "D".
 For Updates, GG will write the before and after image of the operation

 ![](./images/e15.png)